Articles

 Llevas razón lo que cambia es la forma de conexión porque elimina todo tipo de distorsión porque alimenta por separado los altavoces haciendo que el sonido sea más rico en la zona alta y más compacto en las bajas frecuencias, eso solo se consigue con buenos cables y un buen amplificador como en mi caso un Electrocompaniet ECI -2

-2. Giuseppe he said:
+2. Joseph he said:

-Good morning I have two Sonus Faber in Biwiring I would like to connect a cable Speaker between the amplifier and the Twiter housing of the speaker without jumpers can it be done?
+Good morning I have two Sonus Faber in Biwiring I would like to connect a Speaker cable between the amplifier and the Twiter housing of the speaker without jumpers can it be done?

 1. Ricable he said: